Amoralpa11/SBI-project/README.md

 By doing so we start with all the different chains the user has found in the input and recursively add chains on top of them.
-Each node of the recursive tree has an identifier indicating the interactions occuring at that stage, this identifier is saved for further usage.
+Each node of the recursive tree has an identifier indicating the interactions occurring at that stage, this identifier is saved for further usage.
 This identifier enables us to assess if a macro-complex at a specific node has already been processed in a previous node and, therefore, stop that branch.